michael-isichenko/multicmd/readme.md

 ## TODO

-* Maybe: execution on remote hosts -- waiting for remote processes is trickier
+* Maybe: support execution on remote hosts -- waiting for remote processes is trickier